paulcostanza/breakout/README.md

 **To Do list**
 - change bounce angle off of the paddle (maybe even speed?)
 - press space bar to shoot ball from (hovering) center of the paddle
+- figure out how to add different levels
+- add a pause button
 - add difficulty (easy or hard mode) to the options menu.
-- add a pause button
 - edit user names to lowercase in the high score menu

 #### Nove 24th